Introduction

 Younger ferrets or those that have adrenal gland disease simultaneously are candidates for surgery.
 Tumor nodules that are found on the pancreas are removed, helping to prolong survival time.
 In some cases we perform a partial pancreatectomy.

-In spite of the fact that surgery is performed some of these ferrets will need medical management.
+In spite of the fact that surgery is performed some of these ferrets will need medical management, although sometimes at a lower dose.
 Survival time is variable after surgery, ranging from months to years.

 Several pecautions must be taken when this surgery is performed.
 Ferrets can easily become hypothermic (dangerously low body temperature) due to the anesthesia and the fact that their abdomen will be open during the procedure.